Airports in Jamaica

 Tel: +1 876 924 8452.

-Just two miles (3km) from Montego Bay in Jamaica is Sangster International, or Sir Donald Sangster International Airport.
-It handles flights coming into Jamaica from destinations worldwide and averages more than nine million passengers each year.
+Sangster International, or Sir Donald Sangster International Airport, handles flights coming into Jamaica from destinations worldwide and is capable of handling more than nine million passengers each year.

-Sangster International was renovated in 2009 and now has an impressive array of amenities as well as expanded parking facilities.
+Sangster International has an impressive array of amenities as well as expanded parking facilities.
 The staff at Sangster International are friendly, and make the overall airport experience a pleasant one.

 The airport is located two miles (3km) northeast of Montego Bay.